This topic describes the best practice for optimizing the performance of querying internal tables in Hologres.

 - Disable query result caching.

 By default, Hologres caches the same query or subquery results.
 Repeated queries may trigger the caching feature.
-You can disable the caching feature to avoid an impact on performance tests.
-Sample statement:
+You can disable the caching feature to avoid a negative impact on performance tests.
+The following sample statement is for your reference:

 set hg_experimental_enable_result_cache = off;